The 2026 Urban Tree Festival

 Sunday 17

-10.00am - 12.00noon - Nature Connection Haiku Poetry Workshop, Birmingham - A guided walk and haiku workshop with Laura Hackett, exploring nature through poetry, observation and shared reflection in a forest garden setting.
+10.00am - 12.00noon -Nature Connection Haiku Poetry Workshop, Birmingham - A guided walk and haiku workshop with Laura Hackett, exploring nature through poetry, observation and shared reflection in a forest garden setting.

-10.30am - 12.30pm - Trees of the Toon: A Tour of Exhibition Park, Newcastle-upon-Tyne - An urban tree walk in Newcastle’s Exhibition Park exploring identification, ecology, folklore and uses of trees, with a shared herbal tea.
+10.30am - 12.30pm - Trees of the Toon: A Tour of Exhibition Park, Newcastle-upon-Tyne- An urban tree walk in Newcastle’s Exhibition Park exploring identification, ecology, folklore and uses of trees, with a shared herbal tea.

 12.30pm - 3.30pm - Discover Trees in Epping Forest (Highams Park) - A circular walk around Highams Park Lake with Trustee Abi, exploring tree species, ecology and their role in human history.

-2.00pm - 4.00pm -The Urban Forest exhibition closes and is open for collection of bought and submitted artwork.
+2.00pm - 4.00pm - The Urban Forest exhibition closes - We open for collection of bought and submitted artwork from 2.00pm - 4.00pm.

 Week - Long Activities to Explore